bethmrobertson/bethmrobertson.github.io/NBA project part I.md

 - Joel Embiid was the player with the highest number of MVP votes.
 Why?
 - The Sacramento Kings had the most overall points during the season.
 They made the playoffs but weren't the champs.
-- The Kings also were one of three teams that had players who scored more than 1,000 points in the season.
+- The Kings also were one of three teams that had five players who scored more than 1,000 points in the season.
 - Point guards provide the most assists.
 But if you are listing leaders, you also have to include centers Jokic and Sabonis, who are assist machines.
 <br>
 <br>